 What inspires me

-Watching the movie makes me want to master Italian cuisine, or to enroll in culinary classes or something.
+Watching the movie makes me want to master Italian cuisine, or to enroll in a culinary class or something.
 Kate moves around the kitchen with so much grace, like she’s floating or dancing.
 And I love how culinary is portrayed as an art in this film, and how the kitchen became the common ground that brought Kate, Nick, and Zoe together.

 It’s a rare thing, to find a career that you and your life partner are both passionate about.
-The end of the story had Nick and Kate resigning from their jobs and opening their very own restaurant.
+The end of the story had Nick and Kate quitting their jobs and opening their very own restaurant.
 Doesn’t that make you want to take a leap of faith too and just do that thing you’ve always wanted to do?

 9. The Vow